btrekkie/sql-csv/README.md

 * Import a CSV file as a SQL table.
 The column names are derived from the header row, and the values' datatypes are inferred.
 * Export the results of a SQL query to a CSV file.
+* CSV files and SQL result sets are streamed, rather than loading them all into memory at once.
+As a result, it is possible to import and export very large CSV files without running out of memory.
 * No external dependencies.

 # Limitations
 * Configuration and options are limited (because I prioritized simplicity of implementation and use).
+* Importing and exporting large CSV files is not particularly fast.

 # Example
 ```